emer/gosl/README.md

 //gosl: end <filename>
 ```

 where the HLSL shader code is commented out in the .go file -- it will be copied into the target filename and uncommented.
-The HLSL code can be surrounded by `/*` `*/` comment blocks (each on a separate line) for multi-line code,
+The HLSL code can be surrounded by `/*` `*/` comment blocks (each on a separate line) for multi-line code.

 Pass filenames or directory names to `gosl` command for files to process -- files without any `//gosl:` comment directives will be skipped.